oxylabs/how-to-scrape-google-jobs/README.md

 Visit the Oxylabs dashboard and create an account to claim your 1-week free trial for Google Jobs API, which is part of Oxylabs’ SERP Scraper API.
 It’s equipped with proxy servers, Headless Browser, Custom Parser, and other advanced features that’ll help you overcome blocks and fingerprinting.
 See this short guide that shows how to navigate the dashboard and get the free trial.

 ### Install Python
 If you don’t have Python installed yet, you can download it from the official Python website.
-This tutorial is written with Python 3.12.0, so ensure that you have a compatible version.</p>
+This tutorial is written with Python 3.12.0, so ensure that you have a compatible version.

 ### Send a request for testing
 After creating an API user, copy and save your API user credentials, which you’ll use for authentication.
 Next, open your terminal and install the requests library: